eLearning

 • Control: If you take what you’re given and get to work, you have little control over the overall training.
 Having more control over the training outcome means that people will benefit more from it, and you will earn a better reputation overall.
 If you do what you’re told and provide no analysis or direction, then you risk being of low value to the project.
 That will provide minimal benefit to those taking your training, especially if it doesn’t help them, and you will look bad.

-• Grow: The more you analyze and look at the project, the more you can grow your skills and knowledge.
-Rather than simply making content look pretty, you’ll look at it deeper so you can ask better questions and learn more yourself.
+• Grow: The more you analyze and examine the project, the more you can grow your skills and knowledge.
+Rather than simply making content look pretty, you’ll explore it deeper so you can ask better questions and learn more yourself.
 Business partners and SMEs see that as valuable, giving them a new perspective on their content and allowing them to grow.

 Just as your feedback and contribution are valuable, so are those of your business partner and SME.
 By going deep, you’ll add a lot more value to a project, so let’s see how.